Which of the following is the balanced molecular equation for the... | Channels for Pearson+

 1

 Identify the reactants and products in the chemical reaction.
-The reactants are nitric acid (HNO3) and magnesium hydroxide (Mg(OH)2), and the products are magnesium nitrate (Mg(NO3)2) and water (H2O).
+The reactants are NaOH (sodium hydroxide) and HNO3 (nitric acid), and the products should be a salt and water.

 Watch next